 The interest rate is fixed for 5 years.

-Interest is calculated on a daily basis and credited annually and on maturity of the 5 Year Fixed Rate, Fixed Term Savings Bond or, if monthly interest is selected, on the first day of each month.
+Interest is calculated on a daily and paid annually on anniversary and at maturity of the 5 Year Fixed Rate, Fixed Term Savings Bond or, if monthly interest is selected, on the first day of each month.
 Please note that where deposits are made by cheque (other than Leek United cheques) interest will not begin to be earned until 2 calendar days after the date of receipt.

 Once selected the frequency of interest calculations cannot be changed between annual and monthly.